-The ST conforms to the MDFPP31/WLANCEP10.
+The ST conforms to the MDFPP31/WLANCEP10 with Use Case 2 requirements claimed.
 As explained previously, the security problem definition, security objectives, and security requirements have been drawn from the PP.

 3. Security Objectives

 The Security Problem Definition may be found in the MDFPP31/WLANCEP10 and this section reproduces only the corresponding Security Objectives for operational environment for reader convenience.
 The MDFPP31/WLANCEP10 offers additional information about the identified security objectives, but that has not been reproduced here and the MDFPP31/WLANCEP10 should be consulted if there is interest in that material.